Residential Assistants Recruitment

 - Emotional intelligence

-RAs typically work one night in four and every fourth weekend (Friday, Saturday and Sunday on call).
-The mandatory training lasts 2 weeks and starts on August 17th.
-The training requires full, daytime attendance and accommodation is provided during this period from August 16th.
+RAs typically work one night in five (Monday – Friday) and every fifth weekend (Saturday and Sunday).
+The mandatory training lasts 2 weeks and starts on August 22nd 2022.
+The training requires full, daytime attendance and accommodation is provided from August 21st 2022.

 What if I have placements?

-Many candidates are obliged to undertake placements as part of their studies and wonder if this is compatible with the commitment required of a RA.
+Many candidates are obliged to undertake placements as part of their studies and wonder if this is compatible with the commitment required of an RA.

 The answer is not straight forward and depends on the nature of the placement.
-The good news is that each year several RAs successfully manage both commitments, but they all agree it takes planning and determination to achieve the balance.
+The good news is that each year several RAs successfully manage both commitments, but they all agree it takes planning and determination to achieve the balance (Please see the document below for more information).

 A RA who cannot full-fill their commitment, including full attendance to the 2-week mandatory training in August, will have to give up their place (including subsidised accommodation) and may leave their team depleted as a result.

-Residential Assistants are actively supported by the Management of the Residence and the Community Liaison, UCD Estates Services as well as the wider University Community.
-Extensive 2-week (mandatory) live-in training will be provided from 17th August in advance of the start of the year as an inherent part of the role.
+Residential Assistants are actively supported by the Management of the Residence and UCD Estates Services as well as the wider University Community.
+Extensive (mandatory) live-in training will be provided from 21st August in advance of the start of the year as an inherent part of the role.